KATC14/Teraurge-map-editor/README.md

 about 2000 blips on screen at once and it starts to get framey

-to many on screen at once and python throw a error or just freeze
+to many on screen at once and python might throw a error or just freeze

 I've have had up to 20600 and it makes the program barely usable